 3. Once two-factor authentication has been activated within iThemes Security Pro, any applicable user can then activate the feature for their own account by editing their profile.

 1. From the WordPress dashboard, visit Users > Your Profile.
 Scroll to the Google Authenticator Settings section and click Enable next to Time-Based One-Time Password (TOTP).
 You can also select to make this method your primary form of two-factor authentication.

-3. The Key and QR Code included here will be used to set up your site in the Google Authenticator app.
+3. You’ll now see the QR Code and Secret key that will be used to set up your site in the Google Authenticator app.

 Adding Your WordPress Site to the Google Authenticator App